 The recruitment process to become a volunteer with us is competitive so we ask that you think carefully about the time you can commit before applying.

-We ask for a minimum commitment of between three to six months depending on the role, but we would love for volunteers to stay with us for a lot longer - and many do.
-All volunteers must be 18 years of age and over.
+We ask for a minimum commitment of six months, but we would love for volunteers to stay with us for a lot longer – and many do.